ihrz/ihrz/readme.md

 ## Modules's Wall
 (Lots of modules here, not listed for brevity.)

+# Origin
+The bot was primarily developed by Kisakay (*formerly known as Ezermoz*) and was first released in **September 2020** using **discord.js v12.**
+Now, It has a strong architecture with separated modules, each with their own owner directory.

 ## Is Free ?
 The iHorizon project is licensed under the  [`Creative Commons Attribution-NonCommercial-ShareAlike 2.0`](https://creativecommons.org/licenses/by-nc-sa/2.0/) license.